frankieb96/voicechanger/log.md

 Also this one seems to introduce a lot of distortion.
 I need to try it with an headset, or to cope with it with some filter.
 I'll think about it tomorrow.

+### 19/09/2020, 09:46
+I've been experimenting all the morning.
+Now, audiolazy has a very uncomfortable lack of proper documentation, so, being this an amateur project, I think I'll discard it.
+Besides, i/o wiring has the same problems as the pyaudio one.
+I'll stick with it for I/O.
+On the other hand, pyaudio does not include signal processing tools, so I hope to find a workaround with pyo.
+I haven't check any other libraries in other programming languages, but now I'm fairly sure this would be better done in C/C++.

+Yahoo!
+Ok, I have found an example to reroute i/o in pyo.
+Furthermore, official documentation discourages using both pyo and pyaudio.
+I have decided to use pyo from begin to end.
+Don't know if it will work with Discord, but it doesn't matter right now.